Double Chocolate Crinkle Cookies deserve a spot on your Christmas table. They’re crispy on the outside and brownie-like on inside.

 - 1 cup all purpose flour

-- ½ cup plus 2 tablespoon natural cocoa powder
+- ½ cup plus 2 tbsp natural cocoa powder

 - 1 teaspoon baking soda